spk121/valid-c-lib/README.md

 For anyone that has coded in C, the library that came with your compiler probably felt pretty limited already.
 There isn't a huge amount of functionality provided in GNU Libc, or Windows's UCRT, or Red Hat's Newlib.
 But all of these libraries have far greater functionality that the C standard requires.
 The valid C library is extremely minimal.

 This project, as concieved in my head, has four main parts:
-1. A modification to the Musl C library which can reduce it to contain only the functions required by the C Standard.
+1. A modification to the Musl C library which can reduce it to contain only the functions required by the C Standard
-2. Libraries written only in valid C that provide the common functions and constructs.
+2. Libraries written only in valid C that provide common functions and constructs
-3. UNIX-like tools modified to use only valid C and the libraries provided by this project.
+3. UNIX-like tools modified to use only valid C and the libraries provided by this project
-4. Strategies for common operating systems to gather a toolchain that can compile valid C.
+4. Strategies for common operating systems to gather a toolchain that can compile valid C

 ## Porting to Valid C